danielabar/meblog/src/markdown/learning-from-screencasts.md

 git push -u origin main
 ```

 You don't need to wait until you're finished the course to publish your notes.
 I work on small amounts at a time and publish as I go (more on this in the next section).
-This is to avoid the catastrophic situation of hard drive crashing and losing all the precious notes.
+This is to avoid the catastrophic situation of a hard drive crash and losing all the precious notes.

 <aside class="markdown-aside">
 If your notes have a lot of sections and subsections, it can be useful to add a table of contents to make it even easier to find details later.
 If the notes are written in markdown, the <a class="markdown-link" href="https://www.npmjs.com/package/doctoc">DocToc</a> package on npm does a great job of this.